 How much does a funeral cost?

 The average funeral today costs $6,000 – $10,000 but depends on the location and complexity of the service.
-If you have a wake and funeral, plus a cemetery burial versus just a memorial service and cremation, for example, you’ll pay a lot more for the service.
+You’ll pay a lot more for the service if you have a wake and funeral, plus a cemetery burial, versus just a memorial service and cremation.

 What are end-of-life expenses?